Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ```
 ----

-**Note:** XPath automatically flattens nested sequences, so that, for example, `(("1830", "1838-01"), ("1850", "1852-11"))` will be understood (incorrectly, for our purposes) as `("1830", "1838-01", "1850", "1852-11")`.
+**Note:** XPath automatically flattens nested sequences, so that, for example, `(("1830", "1838-01"), ("1850", "1852-11"))` would be understood (incorrectly, for our purposes) as `("1830", "1838-01", "1850", "1852-11")`.
 This four-item sequence will look like it is trying to select a single value in a four-level hierarchy; it is not an error, but it will not return results because the `publication-date` facet in our app has a different (two-level) structure.
 Arrays, unlike sequences, are not automatically flattened, so `[("1830", "1838-01"), ("1850", "1852-11")]` will be understood correctly as two two-item sequences.

 ----